 - If Jim doesn’t respond in 15 minutes, start over from step 1.

 All we did here was bring another contact into the mix and ensure the steps would repeat until someone was reached.
-Obviously these steps will vary based on your needs, but the point is that they’re complete and leave no room for guesswork.
+Obviously, these steps will vary based on your needs, but the point is that they’re complete and leave no room for guesswork.

 Personalize Individual Contact Instructions

 The amount of flexibility you have here is likely dependent on the system you’re using to contact on-call personnel.
 (Our call center software allows for complete personalization of on-call contact methods, for example.)
 If possible, you should personalize contact instructions for each member of your team.
-By reaching them through channels that are best for their situation, you’ll improve your response time and ease some of the discontent that sometime comes with being assigned on-call duty.
+By reaching them through channels that are best for their situation, you’ll improve your response time and ease some of the frustration that sometimes comes with being assigned on-call duty.

 Lastly: Get Everyone on the Same Page

 Transparency is paramount.
 Everyone involved in the on-call process should have a solid understanding of your procedures.